doerrfeldbill/sunset/README.md

 Code is not elegant, it's just for sample purposes.
 All credit to Sandy, who asked me to make a website that told her when the sun was setting.
 **If you use this site you must enjoy a sunset while sipping on a drink.**

-## Blog Post
-I'm writing a blog post about this!
-Stay tuned.